sgb-io/functional-algos/README.md

 ## Contributing

 Contributions are welcomed!
 Please note the goal of the library is to expose working, complete, re-usable implementations.

-For example,
+## License

+MIT